weka/docs-weka-io/usage/statistics/list-of-statistics.md

 DELTA_REMOVAL_BACKPTR_COLLISIONS|Number of times delta blocks with the same backptr were encountered during deletions flush|Blocks/Sec
 DROPPED_SEGMENTS|Number of blocks dropped during clusterization|Blocks/Sec
-GC_PROMOTIONS|Number of times data was rewritten to the next GC tree level|Blocks/Sec HISTORY_MATCHES|Number of new delta blocks matched with references from history|Blocks/Sec INGEST_START_CALLS|Ingest Start Calls|Calls/Sec INGEST_START_TIME|Average time to start ingest|Milliseconds NEW_DELTAS|Number of new delta blocks created|Blocks/Sec NEW_INGESTED|Ingested Blocks|Blocks
-NEW_REFERENCES|Number of new reference blocks created|Blocks/Sec
-NEW_SINGLES|Number of new reference blocks created|Blocks/Sec
-REFERENCE_GC|Number of reference blocks removed by GC|Blocks/Sec REFERENCE_PROMOTES|Number of reference blocks promoted by GC|Blocks/Sec REFERENCE_RELOCS|Number of reference blocks relocated by GC|Blocks/Sec
+GC_PROMOTIONS|Number of times data was rewritten to the next GC tree level|Blocks/Sec INGEST_START_CALLS|Ingest Start Calls|Calls/Sec INGEST_START_TIME|Average time to start ingest|Milliseconds NEW_DELTAS_FROM_HISTORY|Number of new delta blocks created with references from history|Blocks/Sec NEW_DELTAS_FROM_INGEST|Number of new delta blocks created with references from same ingest batch|Blocks/Sec NEW_DELTAS|Number of new delta blocks created|Blocks NEW_ETERNAL_SINGLES|Number of new eternal single blocks created|Blocks/Sec NEW_INCOMPRESSIBLE_DELTAS|Number of new incompressible delta segments ingested|Blocks/Sec NEW_INCOMPRESSIBLE_NON_DELTAS|Number of new incompressible non-delta segments ingested|Blocks/Sec NEW_INGESTED|Ingested Blocks|Blocks NEW_NON_DELTAS|Number of new non-delta blocks created|Blocks NEW_REFERENCES|Number of new reference blocks created|Blocks/Sec NEW_SINGLES|Number of new (non-eternal) single blocks created|Blocks/Sec REFERENCE_GC|Number of reference blocks removed by GC|Blocks/Sec REFERENCE_PROMOTES|Number of reference blocks promoted by GC|Blocks/Sec REFERENCE_RELOCS|Number of reference blocks relocated by GC|Blocks/Sec